Some days, caring for our fat bodies looks exactly like caring for any human body. On other days, we may need a little extra something to carry on.

 (And let me be clear: larger bodies are not in themselves ill, diseased or wrong.
 There are no health conditions that only affect big bodies.)

-Here are over 20 practical resources — including articles, podcasts, support groups and programs — to help you deal with chronic illnesses and diabetes that are based on scientific evidence and working with your existing, worthy body.
+Here are over 20 practical resources — including articles, podcasts, support groups and programs — to help you deal with diabetes that are based on scientific evidence and working with your existing, worthy body.

 Groups, Organizations & Programs